 29. Help a stranger in need

-While more risky now than in decades past, helping a stranger can certainly make you feel great.
+While riskier now than in decades past, helping a stranger can certainly make you feel great.
 If you can’t change a flat tire, at least hang out nearby until the tow truck arrives.
 If you pick a “weird vibe” or anything else that makes you funny, trust your gut and get outta there.
 You can always show gratitude later that day.

 30. Share your material possessions